As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 This is one of my all-time favorite outdoor winter activities!
 There’s just something so whimsical about gliding around on the ice, especially when you’re outside on an actual lake or pond or surrounded by trees on a man-made rink.
 I could stay out and skate for hours on end!

-Last year I got to bring my then 3-year-old out on the ice for the first time, and we both had a blast!
-He couldn’t quite balance on his own, but he held onto one of the skate helpers and I pulled him all around the rink.
+We took our oldest out on the ice for the first time when he was three and we both had a blast!
+He couldn’t quite balance on his own, but he held onto one of the skate helpers while I pulled him all around the rink.
 He continued to talk about it for months afterward, and I know it will always be one of my favorite memories.

 For those curious, we like going here.